hyperledger-archives/sawtooth-core/docs/source/txn_family_tutorial.rst

         "sawtooth_xo"
     ],

+Observe that in txnvalidator.js, sawtooth_xo is listed as the only transaction family.
 This will load the sawtooth_xo python module and run sawtooth_xo.register_transaction_types.

 You can also have more than one transaction family configured at once: